mitodl/hugo-course-publisher/site/content/courses/res-2-005-girls-who-build-make-your-own-wearables-workshop-spring-2015/_index.md

 course_title: 'Girls Who Build: Make Your Own Wearables Workshop'
 course_image_url: images/course_image.jpg
 course_description: >-
-  The Girls Who Build: Make Your Own Wearables workshop for high school girls is an introduction to computer science, electrical and mechanical engineering through wearable technology.
+  <p>The Girls Who Build: Make Your Own Wearables workshop for high school girls
+  is an introduction to computer science, electrical and mechanical engineering through wearable technology.
 The workshop, developed by MIT Lincoln Laboratory, consists of two major hands-on projects in manufacturing and wearable electronics.
 These include 3D printing jewelry and laser cutting a purse, as well as programming LEDs to light up when walking.
-Participants learn the design process, 3D computer modeling, and machine shop tools, in addition to writing code and building a circuit.
+Participants learn the design process, 3D computer modeling, and machine shop tools, in addition to writing code and building a circuit.</p>
 course_info:
   instructors:
     - Prof. David Scott